RyotaMitaraiWeb/Quiz-World/src/app/shared/quiz-form/README.md

 ```typescript
 function addQuestion(event: Event): void
 ```
 Adds an empty single-choice question to the questions control of the form.
+Does nothing if there are 100 questions.

 ```typescript
 function removeQuestionAt(index: number, event: Event): void